-Dolores Mumelaš Dand Alisa Martek D
+Dolores Mumelaš 🗅 and Alisa Martek 🕩

-$National\ and\ University\ Library\ in\ Zagreb, 10000\ Zagreb, Croatia; dmumelas@nsk.hr$

-Correspondence: amartek@nsk.hr
+National and University Library in Zagreb, 10000 Zagreb, Croatia; dmumelas@nsk.hr Correspondence: amartek@nsk.hr

 Abstract: Participating in collaborative scientific research through citizen science, a component of open science, holds significance for both citizen scientists and professional researchers.
 Yet, the advantages for those orchestrating citizen science initiatives are often overlooked.
 Organizers encompass a diverse range, including governmental entities, non-governmental organizations, corporations, universities, and institutions like libraries.
 For libraries, citizen science holds importance by fostering heightened civic and research interests, promoting scientific publishing, and contributing to overall scientific progress.
 This paper aims to provide a comprehensive understanding of the specific ways in which citizen science can benefit libraries and how libraries can effectively utilize citizen science to achieve their goals.
 The paper is based on a systematic review of peer-reviewed articles that discuss the direct benefits of citizen science on libraries.
-A list of the main benefits of citizen science for libraries has been compiled from the literature.
-Additionally, the reasons why it is crucial for libraries to communicate the benefits of citizen science for their operations have been highlighted, particularly in terms of encouraging other libraries to actively engage in citizen science projects.
+A list of the main benefits of citizen science for libraries to communicate the benefits of citizen science for their operations have been highlighted, particularly in terms of encouraging other libraries to actively engage in citizen science projects.